Blueprint SDK — guidelines

 Public methods

-Public methods must have at least two parameters.
-(1) Since this is Python, the first parameter must be the object itself, namely the contract state — conventionally referred to as self
+Public methods always have at least two parameters.
+(1) Since this is Python, the first parameter must be a self-reference, namely the contract itself — conventionally referred to as self

 .
 (2) The second parameter must always be a Context

 object.
-(3) After that, there can be zero, one, or more additional parameters.
+(3) After that, you can define any number of additional parameters.
 For example:

 def bet(self, ctx: Context, address: Address, score: str) -> None: